JavaTurtle/Jibs/README.txt

                                  small but great Java based JDBC compliant database.

-     o iBATIS                  - the team which makes it unnecessary to write JDBC code.
+     o myBATIS                 - the team which makes it unnecessary to write JDBC code.

-Copyright (c) 2006 Axel Leucht.
+Copyright (c) 2011 Axel Leucht.
 All rights reserved.